leynos/lag-complexity/docs/roadmap.md

 relying on fast, lightweight heuristics.

 - [x] Implement the `DepthHeuristic` and `AmbiguityHeuristic` providers.
+- [x] Add antecedent-aware pronoun weighting to the ambiguity heuristic.
 - [x] Implement the `ApiEmbedding` provider, guarded by the `provider-api` feature flag.
 - [x] Create the golden-file integration test suite with an initial set of